QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     factorize(A) |> typeof

 Here, the :math:`A` decomposition is `Bunch-Kaufman <https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/index.html#LinearAlgebra.bunchkaufman>`_ rather than a
 Cholesky, because Julia doesn't know the matrix is positive definite.
-We can manually factorize with a cholesky instead
+We can manually factorize with a cholesky,

 .. code-block:: julia

     cholesky(A) |> typeof

-Benchmarking the alternatives
+Benchmarking,

 .. code-block:: julia